IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 4. QuickBooks Java SDK (already included in the [`libs`](libs) folder)

 ## First Use Instructions

-To most convenient way to start playing around with this sample app is to start at [http://developer.intuit.com/v2/sampleapps/details/timetracking_details](http://developer.intuit.com/v2/sampleapps/details/timetracking_details).

 1. Clone the GitHub repo to your computer
 2. Fill in your [`oauth.json`](oauth.json) file values (app token, consumer key, consumer secret) by copying over from the keys section for your app.